Rediscover Dairy

 Most milk alternatives contain added sugar, whereas plain milk contains only lactose, a type of sugar naturally part of milk.

-Not all milk is pasteurised but it is illegal to sell raw milk in South Africa for direct use unless the specific municipality where the sale is taking place is authorised to do so in terms of the law (R1510).
-Even then, raw milk should be dealt with cautiously and rather be properly heated prior to use.10
+Not all milk is pasteurised, but it is illegal to sell raw milk in South Africa for direct use unless the herd or dairy is authorised to do so in terms of the law (R1510).
+Even then, raw milk should be dealt with cautiously and rather be properly heated prior to use.
+Note that when milk is heat treated at home it is not necessary to boil the milk; pasteurisation is effective at 72 °C.

 Fortified milk is milk that has been enriched with specific nutrients.
-The nutrients that are added are often based on population insufficiencies and often tailored for specific consumer categories e.g. folic acid, vitamin D, iron, protein.
+The nutrients that are added (e.g. folic acid, vitamin D, iron or protein) are often based on insufficiencies seen in specific consumer categories, such as women of reproduction age, young children and the elderly.

-Organic farming is a system of farming which avoids the use of soluble fertilisers, pesticides, feed additives and other chemicals.
-Most of the nutritional differences are small and related to the pasture grazing of organic cows.
+Organic farming avoids the use of soluble fertilisers, pesticides, feed additives and other chemicals.
+The nutritional composition of milk is largely related to the pasture on which cows graze and organic farming therefore makes a fairly small nutritional difference to milk.
 Organic milk usually contains higher amounts of omega-3 fatty acids, although the absolute amount is still quite low.
 Therefore, this may have little effect in the context of an individual’s overall diet.
-Organic milk also contains about a third less iodine compared to regular milk.
-Iodine is an important nutrient that contributes to cognitive function and is therefore particularly important for pregnant women.
+Organic milk also contains about a third less iodine than regular milk.
+Iodine is important for cognitive function and is therefore particularly important for pregnant women.